 During this session, we will discuss one example of how Ipsos Healthcare uses different market research pieces to gradually guide the writing of an emotional story.
 In addition, we will show you a few ways in which such a story can be applied to various concrete marketing initiatives.

-There is increasing interest in how to empower patients to make better choices when it comes to their health.
-However, current strategies to empower patients fall short because they don’t adequately consider many of the underlying dynamics at-play.
 Informed by social science, this paper will offer up new ways to think about patient empowerment by presenting a sense-making approach to research that gets to the heart of what motivates the patient and creates behavioral change.

 Over the past few decades, there has been a steady rise in a consumerist approach to healthcare where patients are increasingly encouraged to be primary decision-makers, giving them a greater sense of mastery and control.
 Some have described this as a new paradigm that radically shifts how healthcare is delivered and experienced.